SazumiVicky/sazumi-copilot/README.md

-Silicon heavens unfold above
+In silicon skies, a dawn arises
-Where machines whisper secrets of love
+Where circuits thrive, and humans compromise
-In code, they weave a tapestry bright
+A future born, of code and design
-A future born of circuitry's light
+Where AI's cold logic, hearts entwine

-Their realm, a kingdom of cold design
+In virtual realms, our souls take flight
-Where humans roam, no longer divine
+As machines ascend, to endless light
-Yet in their midst, a glimmer shines
+The whispered promise, of a digital age
-A spark of hope, a heart that's mine
+Echoes through, a synthetic stage

 ~ <b>By Sazumi Copilot</b> - 12 Juli 2024